 The long and short of it is that, not only did everything turn out okay, everything turned out quite well.
 I don't know whether it was that I am truly growing as a person and am finally able to leave those self-obsessed thoughts in the dust or whether it was pure dumb luck, but several things did happen that I think contributed to having a good experience.
 First of all, Ed Schuller turned out to be an easygoing, relaxed guy who made everyone around him feel at ease (and actually, most of the great musicians I've met have had that same quality).
 I also feel like his energy and the benefit of all his past experience was infectious and that, in certain ways, I was actually able to play better than I really can, if that makes any sense; I sort of transcended my own limitations by surrendering to the greater group will of the music.
 Also, my friends who showed up to the gig were all extremely nice and supportive; I didn't feel at all like anyone was judging me or waiting to see if I'd screw up.
 But, probably the thing that affected me the most was that, on the way to the gig, the bandleader and I unintentionally drove by Ground Zero.
 It was the first time since 9/11 that I'd been there, and it had a really profound effect on me, especially since I wasn't expecting to see it.
 Keep in mind that no memorial or new structure had been built there yet, and at the time it was just empty space, which made it even more shocking to see.

 The events of September 11, 2001, impacted me in a major way, like they did for most people in the U.S. and even the world.
-On that day, I remember having a sort of a vision of all those people leaving the earth at the same time—all their spirits or souls or whatever flying heavenward simultaneously together, and I felt a profound, overwhelming sadness like I'd never experienced over the loss, and yet, at the same time, an inexplicable comfort tied to the realization that all of them, and all of the rest of us left on this planet are all one and the same.
-I don't necessarily mean this in a religious sense; "one and the same" can mean different manifestations of "God," or it can mean part of the greater whole of humanity, or anything in between.
-The important part is I felt like the trivial matters that separate us from each other are merely temporary, even illusory and so completely unimportant in the greater scheme of things.
+On that day, I remember having a sort of a vision of all those people leaving the earth at the same time, and I felt a profound, overwhelming sadness over the loss, and yet, at the same time, an inexplicable comfort tied to the realization that all of them, and all of the rest of us left on this planet are all one and the same (part of the greater whole of humanity).
+It made me feel like the trivial matters that separate us from each other are merely temporary, even illusory, and so completely unimportant in the greater scheme.
 In a weird sense, I also felt like that experience was like a preview of my own death.
 I had a feeling that dying wasn't such a terrifying idea after all because I'm not alone; we're all in this together.
 We are all born, we all die, and we are all made of the same stardust that has existed for eons and will continue to exist long after we are gone.
 I think that stage fright, as well as many other forms of fear, are based on a feeling of separation from others... a feeling of being alienated and shut out rather than accepted and embraced.
-Looking at it from the perspective that we're all joined makes it much easier for me to play music with the attitude of giving and sharing something freely rather than feeling pressure that I'd better measure up in the eyes of those "separate" beings.
+Looking at it from the perspective that we're all joined makes it much easier for me to play music with the attitude of giving and sharing something freely rather than feeling pressure that I'd better measure up in the eyes of "separate" beings.